 Start to grow your own chili pepper

-If you want to grow your own chili, it is time to start already in the middle of winter, December or January is normally good seeding time.
-Some varieties need extra long time to germinate, like the Chinense-varieties so you need to start with these first.
-Look at the seedbag and you will see what variety you have.
+If you want to grow your own chili pepper, it is time to start already in the middle of winter, December or January is normally good seeding time.
+Some varieties need extra long time to germinate, like the Chinese-varieties so you need to start with these first.
+Look at the seed bag and you will see what variety you have.

-In this post we give our Gardenize things to consider if you want to start growing chili.
+In this post we give our Gardenize things to consider if you want to start growing chili pepper.

 Gardenize garden journal